yhzhang0128/egos-2000/README.md

     * file system
     * shell and shell commands

-EGOS is minimal and very suitable for teaching an undergraduate operating system course.
+This RISC-V version of EGOS is minimal and very suitable for teaching an operating system course.

 ```shell
 > cloc egos-riscv